jyo64/jyo64/README.md

-- 👋 Hi, I’m @jyo64
+- 👋 Hi, I’m Jyothish
 - 👀 I’m interested in Python, Machine Learning, Computer Security
-- 📫 You can reach me at athi.jyothish@gmail.com

 <!---
 jyo64/jyo64 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.